alexaoliveira2000/genetic-mario/README.md

 }
 ````

 The agent, however, is a bit different.
-It must have additional methods, such as the brain (neural network), all the actions (stand, jump and crouch), its score and collisions validation:
+It must have additional methods, such as the brain (neural network), all the actions (stand, jump and crouch), its score and collisions validation (some of the things related to NNs are explained further ahead):
 ```` js
 class Agent extends Item {
     constructor(context, x, y, width, height, color, brain) {